youearnedit/yei_challenge_ruby/README.md

 We'd ask that you spend a few hours (3-5) crafting your submission in a way that shows your skills as a developer, and your committment to writing well crafted code.
 Please don't spend too much time - we want to be mindful of what we're asking you to commit.
 The goal of this challenge is for you to demonstrate your problem-solving and testing skills using Ruby and the Rails framework.
 This challenge is a sort of 'choose your own adventure' problem based around the following premise.

 ```
-  Using the public [Github API](https://developer.github.com/v3/), build a rudimentary service in Ruby that
+  Using the public [Github API](https://developer.github.com/v3/) or Github's GraphQL API, build a rudimentary service in Ruby that

   1. Finds the latest N open issues in the Rails repository that are not assigned to anyone.
   2. Groups the issues into subsets based on components (see list below).
-  3. Handles sorting the issues by the # of comments by most to fewest.
+  3. Sorts the issues by the number of comments from most comments to the fewest.
 ```

-Components that issues should be grouped by:
+### Rails Components

+In the repository, the Rails team uses labels to define the components of the stack the issues relate to.
+The components we'd like you to get issues for are:

 - ActionCable
 - ActionMailer